Dan FitzGerald - CIO New Solutions Engineering

 I'm a systems programmer with experience in Linux, application development, firmware development, kernel development, virtualization, and cloud computing.
 I have been with IBM since June, 2007 and am currently a developer with the IBM Z Advnaced Technology Team.
-Previously, I worked for IBM's High Performance Computing (HPC) group, and for the z Systems virtualization laboratory in Endicott, NY.
+Previously I worked as the team lead/Iteration Manager (IM) for the IBM CIO's z/VM Site Reliability Engineering team, and for the z Systems virtualization laboratory in Endicott, NY.

 I received a Bachelor of Arts in Computer Science from SUNY Geneseo (5/2007), and a Master of Science in Computer Science from Binghamton University (12/2014).
 My graduate research at Binghamton University was in the area of nested virtualization performance.
 Specifically, I conducted a performance study that compared the performance of a nested Linux guest on x86_64 KVM and S390x z/VM.
 My research report can be found here.